henryZe/toynix/README.md

 * [ ] Replace static lib with share lib
 * [ ] Implement recycling mechanism for page cache of fs block
   * [x] add `file_close` for releasing page cache
-  * [ ] add list for recoding most recent access file
+  * [ ] add list for recording most recent access file
   * [ ] have ability to decide when to release
 * [ ] Add VMA structure which describes a memory area:
   * [x] including start address and size